contrast-zone/t-rewriter.js/draft/co-rewrite.md

+    // under construction //

 # co-rewrite: a restricted logic for automated reasoning

 - Imperative programming is manual managing of states dynamics using discrete steps of computation represented by instructions to produce wanted states.
 In contrast to imperative, declarative programming abstracts from states using descriptions usually represented by rules repeatedly applied to parameters in a goal of producing results.
-This kind of programming describes co-rewrite.
+Declarative programming paradigm describes co-rewrite.

 - Two prominent types of declarative programming are functional and logic programming. presenting a novel algebraic graph rewriting approach, co-rewrite has some properties of both functional and logic programming without a special treatment of either paradigm.